grostbite/xFactureOS/README.md

 ## Source Content

-* Application: The source code for basic web applications
+* Apps: The source code for basic web applications
 * Root: media files
 * System: The source code for the kernel and libraries